+(c) it is necessary to do so for the purpose of this Act; or

+96 Police Powers and Responsibilities Act 2000, section 211 (Additional case when arrest for minor drugs offence may be discontinued)

-- (c) it is necessary to do so for the purpose of this Act; or - (d) the court considers that it is necessary in the interests of justice to do so. - (3) A person gains information through involvement in the administration of this Act if the person gains the information- - (a) in the course of the involvement; or - (b) because of opportunity provided by the involvement. - (4) The following persons are taken to be involved in the administration of this Act- - (a) an officer of the department; and - (b) a person investigating a matter under this Act; and - (c) any other person who performs a function under or for the purposes of this Act. - (5) In this section-
+(d) the court considers that it is necessary in the interests of justice to do so.

+(3) A person gains information through involvement in the administration of this Act if the person gains the information-

+- (a) in the course of the involvement; or - (b) because of opportunity provided by the involvement.

+(4) The following persons are taken to be involved in the administration of this Act-

+- (a) an officer of the department; and - (b) a person investigating a matter under this Act; and - (c) any other person who performs a function under or for the purposes of this Act.